Supercontinuum Generation by Saturated Second-Order Nonlinear Interactions: Time-Domain Theory

 Using the same quasi-static heuristic, the Jacobi elliptic solutions can be shown to predict phase envelopes for the fundamental and second harmonic,

-respectively, and are plotted in Fig. \ref{fig:jetheory}(c,d) for $\phi_\omega(0,t)=0$.
-The rate of phase accumulation by the fundamental depends strongly on the degree of pump depletion, with large phase shifts accumulated at values of $z$ and $t$ that correspond to local maxima of $\eta(z,t)$.
-This behavior results in a saturable effective SPM for the fundamental, with the total accumulated phase plateauing across large time bins (Fig. 1(c)).
-The phase of the second harmonic is independent of time, and therefore can be neglected in the context of spectral broadening (Fig. 1(d)).
-These two behaviors suggest that the predominant broadening mechanism for saturated SHG is not effective SPM.
-Instead, the observed spectral broadening of the harmonics is dominated by the rapid amplitude modulations in time accumulated by each pulse.
+respectively, and are plotted in Fig.~\ref{fig:jetheory}(d,e) for $\phi_\omega(0,t)=0$.
+We note here that the rate of phase accumulation has a fixed sign determined by $\Delta k$, and therefore in this context $\sin^{-1}(\sin(x))=x$ is defined to be a monotonic function.
+The rate of phase accumulation by the fundamental depends strongly on the degree of pump depletion, with large phase shifts accumulated at values of $z$ and $t$ that correspond to local maxima of $v(z,t)$.
+This behavior results in a saturable effective SPM for the fundamental, with the total accumulated phase plateauing across large time bins (Fig.~\ref{fig:jetheory}(d)).
+The phase envelope of the second harmonic is independent of time when the input fundamental is unchirped, $\phi_{2\omega}(z,t)=\phi_{2\omega}(z,0)$, and therefore can be neglected in the context of spectral broadening.
+The second-harmonic phase variation shown in Fig.~\ref{fig:jetheory}(d), $\angle A_{2\omega}(z,t)$, contains contributions from both $\phi_{2\omega}(z,t)$ and sign changes of $\nu(z,t)$, and therefore exhibits phase discontinuities of $\pm \pi$ every $L_\mathrm{conv}(t)$.
+These two behaviors, namely, the flat second-harmonic phase envelope and the plateaus of constant phase across the fundamental, suggest that the predominant broadening mechanism for saturated SHG is not effective SPM.
+Instead, the spectral broadening of each harmonic is dominated by the femtosecond-scale intensity variations imparted by pump depletion, as is verified by comparing the Fourier spectrum of the pulse including the full time-dependent phase of the fundamental to that when the fundamental phase is artificially set to zero.